pixelydn/Modular-Mythical/README.md

 - Exact stats for Armor Toughness
 - Exact Enchantability for Armor
 - Exact Enchantability for Tools
-- Working Prometheum Ability
+- Exact Durability for Armor
+- Exact Mining Speed and Mining Level
+- Ability and Item Lore for Prometheum, Palladium and Carmot
+- Blocks and Nuggets support
+- Smithing Upgrades (Temp.
+Osmium Chailmail solution)
+- Proper Colours
-- Working
+- Proper Tags
-### 🚧 In Progress
+### 🚧 In Progress (Sort by Completioness)
+- Exact Durability for Tools
+- Exact niche stats for Armor
+- Exact Attack Damage for Axes
+- Exact Knockback Resistence for Armor
 - Exact Attack Speed for Swords
+- Ability and Item Lore for Banglum and Legendary Banglum
-- Exact Attack Damage for Axes
+- Exact Attack Speed for Axes
--
-- Orichalcum Hammer
+- Proper stats for Pickaxes, Hoes and Shovels

-### 🔮 Planned Features
+### 🔮 Planned Features (Sort by Likelyness)
+- Rarities
-- Working Crown convertors
+- Crown convertors
-- Working logic for Osmium Chailmail Armor
+- Logic for Osmium Chailmail Armor
+- Orichalcum Hammer convertor
 - Bring Gems back
 - Armor Gems support
+- Compatibilitiess for Metals that cannot be crafted into Armors or Tools
+- Something for Rare Drops
+- Celestium Elytra convertor
 - Archery support for Star Platinum and Runite Arrows along with potion dipped ones
-- Midas Gold folding
+- Syormyx Shield convertor
 - Aegis Swords
 - Carmot Staffs
+- Midas Gold folding